ricardobvicentini/frontend-mentor-JS/article-preview-component/README-template.md

 Users should be able to:

-- Hide/Show the answer to a question when the question is clicked
-- Navigate the questions and hide/show answers using keyboard navigation alone
-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See the social media share links when they click the share icon

 ### Screenshot